 In remote areas, a reliable communication network can better the chances of employment, and successful examples already exist.
 With the help of a fast and reliable Internet connection, a person living in Northern Finland can complete 3D modelling related tasks or analyze X-ray photographs taken in Helsinki or anywhere in the world.

 Reliable remote connections are a precondition for versatile employment, but they also provide other services in remote areas.
 Healthcare and medical services like doctors´ appointments can today be carried out online.
 There is also a demand for training and consultancy services, regardless of the location.

 Ideally, remote work is a self-perpetuating positive circle; the more common remote work becomes, the more companies can provide and also buy remote services themselves.
 The common factor to all remote work is that the dependence on services provided by larger urban conglomerations reduces.

 Arctic Connect project enables future investments

-“We at Cinia have wanted to emphasize the significance of the Arctic for quite some time.
+At Cinia, we have wanted to emphasize the significance of the Arctic for quite some time.
 Therefore, the Arctic Connect initiative, actively promoted by us, has already focused for three years on building a digital bridge between Europe and Asia.
-The objective of the international communication link is to enable new businesses backed by digitalization, and create new job opportunities,” says Ari-Jussi Knaapila.
+The objective of the international communication link is to enable new businesses backed by digitalization, and create new job opportunities.

 The initiative is also seen as important on the political level, and its implementation has been on the agenda of the Arctic Council as well.
 The Arctic Connect has gained support from Germany, Finland, Sweden, Norway, Russia, Japan, and China.
 The Ministries of Transport and Communications of these countries have met for negotiations at the official level.
 Cinia Oy acts as the primary motor for the initiative, by driving things forward at the official level and also involving commercial entities.